moosetechnology/Famix-OpenTelemetry/README.md

 ## Importing

 OpenTelemetry traces can be stored in a variety of telemetry backends, such as Zipkin or any OTelCollector.
-To fit this modularity, the importer works as a pipeline configured with an extractor, which fetches the raw trace data, and the loader, which parses the data and creates the model.
+To support this modularity, the importer works as a pipeline configured with an extractor, which fetches the raw trace data, and a loader, which parses the data and builds the model.
-Additionaly, it can be configured with transformers to process or apply modifications to the trace model.
+In addition, it can be configured with transformers to process or apply modifications to the trace model.

 ```st
 importer := OpenTelemetryImporter new.